Vyral/amy-wengerd/_posts/2020-06-23-what-to-know-about-our-fast-forward-program.md

 Not everyone needs the absolute most money out of their home sale; depending on the circumstances (or personal preference), some would rather take a little less money just to have the process completed within a few short weeks.&nbsp;

 If this sounds like you, give our team a call today or send us an email.
 Don’t fret; if it turns out this program isn’t the best way to meet your needs, we sell hundreds of homes every year using our award-winning marketing and my 23 years of real estate experience, so we have you covered either way.
-Also, feel free to reach out with any and all real estate questions you may have.
+Also, feel free to reach out with any real estate questions you have.
 We look forward to hearing from you\!